Adult Studies

 Thursday Morning Study Group

-On Thursday mornings, people from many different churches in the area come together to study a book, Scripture, and to learn about faith together.
-The current book the group is looking at is the Gospel of Luke.
-The next book the class will be looking at is “She Is Called- Women of the Bible” Volume 4.
-The group has looked at books such as Henri Nouwen’s book The Return of the Prodigal Son, selected readings from the Apocrypha/Deuterocanon, and Toward A True Kinship of Faiths by the Dalai Lama.
+The group has looked at books such as “She Is Called- Women of the Bible” Volume 4, “The Gospel of Luke” by William Barclay, Henri Nouwen’s book “The Return of the Prodigal Son”, selected readings from the Apocrypha/Deuterocanon, and “Toward A True Kinship of Faiths” by the Dalai Lama.
 This study is held at 9:30 every Thursday morning via a hybrid format with some gathered in the Chapel at FPC and others joining via Zoom.

 Adult Study

-Every Sunday following worship (around 11:15 a.m.), we have a class for anyone high school age and up who is interested in exploring Scripture, faith, and life more deeply.
-We’ve studied books such as Courtney Ellis’ book Uncluttered: Free Your Space, Free Your Schedule, Free Your Soul, Adam Hamilton’s 24 Hours That Changed the World.
-N. T. Wright’s book Matthew.
-Adam Hamilton’s The Lord’s Prayer.
-Adam Hamilton’s The Journey: Walking the Road to Bethlehem. and Reverend Jill J. Duffield’s Appreciate these Things, Eight ways of Cultivating Compassion.
+We’ve studied books such as Courtney Ellis’ book “Uncluttered: Free Your Space, Free Your Schedule, Free Your Soul”.
+Adam Hamilton’s “24 Hours That Changed the World” (started in 2020 but had to put on pause because of Covid and resumed and finished in 2025).
+N. T. Wright’s book “Matthew”.
+Adam Hamilton’s “The Lord’s Prayer”.
+Adam Hamilton’s “The Journey: Walking the Road to Bethlehem”.
+Reverend Jill J. Duffield’s “Appreciate these Things, Eight ways of Cultivating Compassion”, and “Come, Thou Long Expected Jesus: An Advent to Christmas Pilgrimage” by Andy Langford & Ann Langford Duncan.

 Occasional Studies